Saint-Amand-les-Eaux

-Saint-Amand-les-Eaux (/fr/; former Sint-Amands-aan-de-Skarpe) is a commune in the Nord department, northern France.
+Saint-Amand-les-Eaux (/fr/; former Sint-Amands-aan-de-Skarpe, before 1962: Saint-Amand) is a commune in the Nord department, northern France.
 It lies on the river Scarpe, 12 km northwest of Valenciennes.
 In French, the town people are named Amandinois (m), Amandinoise (f).

 Saint-Amand Abbey, formerly Elnon Abbey, was located here from its foundation in the 630s by Saint Amand until its dissolution in 1789.